cenquaron/Today/README.md

 The project has
-- localization
+- Localization
-- accessibility support
+- Accessibility support
-- mvc architecture
+- MVC architecture
-- design clean code (as far as possible)
+- Integration with Reminder